Why is an Employment Reference Letter Necessary for the RPL Report?

 Use Valid Signatures

 The employer or authorized personnel of the company must verify the job reference letter.
-Give specifics about yourself, including your duties and responsibilities, status, and work in the sector you’ve chosen.
+Give specifics about yourself, including your duties and responsibilities, status, and work in your chosen sector.
 Using a forged signature or letterhead will fail.

 Basic Guidelines for Writing an Employment reference letter

-To be surveyed as acceptable for migration skills evaluation, work experience must be at an expert ICT level and related to the selected occupation.
+To be considered acceptable for migration skills evaluation, work experience must be at an expert ICT level and related to the selected occupation.
 The rules for writing employment reference letters are as follows:

 - DD/MM/YYYY date format